agrav/freesif/README.txt

-freesif is a python package with utilities for getting data from Sesam Interface Files.
+freesif is a python package for working with data from SESAM Interface Files.

+Targets the sequential file format and supports both formatted and unformatted data (.FEM, .SIF and .SIU)